Kel-nana/Portfolio-finish-mobile-version/README.md

 - [📝 License](#license)
 <!-- PROJECT DESCRIPTION -->

-# 📖 [Portfolio: add a contact form and finish the mobile version] <a name="about-project"></a>
+# 📖 [Portfolio: Pop up window
+] <a name="about-project"></a>

-Portfolio: desktop version Project is a Its a project meant to master my skills in version control, GitHub flow, pull requests in GitHub.
+Portfolio: desktop version Project is a Its a project meant to master my skills in version control, GitHub flow, pull requests in GitHub and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>